You must prime over surfaces before applying paint. But, how long does primer take to dry?

-Many manufacturing brands advise waiting at least one hour before painting over primer.
-Water-based primers dry quicker than oil-based primers because water evaporates faster than oils from the primer coating.
+Water-based primers dry faster than oil-based primers because water evaporates faster than oils from the coating.

-If you paint over primer too soon, the finish will be riddled with stained spots.
+If you re-coat too soon, the finish will be riddled with stained spots.
 This is because the moisture in the primer coating will bleed through the paint causing dark and stained spots.
-Painting over primer too soon can also damage the material especially porous material like wood.
+So, it’s always recommended to allow enough dry time before you re-coat.

 The Type of Primer

 There are different types of primers — latex, oil-based, shellac, and self-priming.
-Each of these primers has a different drying time.
-That’s because these types of primers have a different formula each.
+Each of these types has a different drying time.
+That’s because each has a different formula:

-- Water-Based Primer (Latex) – The water-based primer is a fast-drying primer.
-The reason for this is that it doesn’t have a complex formula and the water evaporates faster.
-Water-based primer dries within 1 hour.
+- Water-Based (Latex) – The water-based primer dries faster because it doesn’t have a complex formula and its solvent (water) evaporates faster.
+It dried within 1 hour.

 - Self-Priming – The self-priming primer has paint and primer in its formula.
 It’s a great choice if you want to save some time.
-Self-Priming primer takes around 1 hour to dry.
+It takes around 1 hour to dry.

-The thickness of the primer coat determines how long it takes primer to dry.
-If the coat is too thick, the primer will take longer to dry because the evaporating will happen slower.
-If you apply thin coats of primer, the primer will dry faster.
+The thickness of the coat determines how long it takes the primer to dry.
+If the coat is too thick, it will take longer to dry because the evaporating will happen slower.
+So, if you apply thin coats, it will dry faster.

-The number of coats is also important — the more coats you apply, the longer primer takes to dry.
-You will have to wait each coat to dry before you add the next one, and that adds to the total amount of time you spend completing a project.
+The number of coats is also important — the more coats you apply, the longer they take to dry.
+You will have to wait for each coat to dry before you add the next one, and that adds to the total amount of time you spend completing a project.

-The temperature and humidity levels can speed up or slow down the primer dry time.
-If the humidity levels are too high the primer takes longer to dry.
-The humidity levels should be between 50-60% for the primer to dry properly.
+The temperature and humidity levels can speed up or slow down the dry time.
+If the humidity levels are too high the coating takes longer to dry because the high humidity affects (slows down) the evaporation rate.
+The humidity levels should be between 50-60%.

 The temperature also determines the primer drying time.
-If the temperature is too low, the primer will take longer to dry because the evaporating process is slower on cold days.
-If the temperature is too high, the primer will dry too quickly but it may chip off later because the paint particles aren’t bonded naturally.
+If the temperature is too low, the coating will take longer to dry because the evaporating process is slower on cold days.
+If the temperature is too high, the coating will dry too fast but it may chip off later because the paint particles aren’t bonded naturally.

-The temperature should be between 40-80 °F for the primer to dry properly.
+The temperature should be between 40-80 °F for the coating to dry properly.